yungtiec/bkp-alpha/markdown/Civil (CVL) Transparency Scorecard v1.0.0.md

 The technical details of the Civil registry as well as an overview of the smart contract design is provided in the Whitepaper.
 Additionally, details on token supply are included in the Civil website FAQ, and discussed in the analysis for Principle 5.
 While no pseudocode explanations are present (although an audit of the relevant smart contracts is ongoing), there is an ample amount of detail within the Whitepaper explaining the technical mechanisms by which the ecosystem will operate.

-It is not clear which token lockups and vesting schedules for token allocations are governed by smart contracts or by company policy.
+Transfer restrictions applicable to initial purchasers of CVL, employees, partners, and newsrooms are enforced by smart contract.
+It is not clear whether the transfer restrictions that apply to founding Council members are governed by smart contracts or by company policy.

 All reviewed marketing materials appear consistent with the marketing practices recommended by the Framework and any undetected inconsistencies (if they exist) will likely surface as part of the feedback on this scorecard.